Obsidian Essay] 🍁 Softening is a Form of Strength: A Thanksgiving from the ICU

 Sometimes the most meaningful rituals are the ones we create in the middle of a storm—not because everything is perfect, but because love needs somewhere to land.

 How was your Thanksgiving?
-What are you most grateful for at this moment in time, whether you celebrate Thanksgiving or not?
+What are you most grateful for at this moment in time?

 P.S.
 I just had to share this brilliant idea!
-What is your favorite flavor?
+What is your favorite pie?